Rosedale, Alberta: Attractions

 Rosedale was home to a variety of coal mines before their closure in the 1970s.
 The 117 m Star Mine Suspension Bridge built in 1931 over the Red Deer River used to connect the settlement with coal mines established on the opposite side of the river.
-It was rebuilt in 1958, and now serves as a tourist attraction that is indefinitely closed.
-A miner memorial is also located in Rosedale near the town hall.
+It was rebuilt in 1958, and now serves as a tourist attraction.
+A miner memorial is also in Rosedale near the town hall.

+The Rosedale Bridge along Roper Rd allows for viewing of the Red Deer River, and a gravel road on the south-west side that goes under the bridge permits fishing.